 “Giving me more confidence and self-belief to help me keep my job.”

 Several studies have shown positive benefits of working on overall mental health and wellbeing.
 Service users report that employment can provide a sense of purpose to everyday life, helping individuals feel less isolated and more integrated in society.
 This can greatly improve overall confidence and self-esteem, as well as increase social circles and support networks.

 Going to work aims to improve your financial situation.
 This does however depend on your personal situation and will vary depending on a number of factors including what benefits you are currently receiving and the amount of hours you work.

-Yes, your Employment Specialist will be able to discuss self-employment options with you and direct you to more information and advice.
+Yes, your employment specialist will be able to discuss self-employment options with you and direct you to more information and advice.

-Your Employment Specialist can help you explore what work you might enjoy and help you create a Vocational Profile.
-This will involve looking at you interests, work history, strengths and hobbies.
+Your employment specialist can help you explore what work you might enjoy and help you create a vocational profile.
+This will involve looking at your interests, work history, strengths and hobbies.

 Identifying your employment preferences is an ongoing process.
-We understand that preferences and individual situations change and your Employment Specialist will work with you to continuously adapt and develop your Vocational Profile until you feel you have identified a suitable area of work.
+We understand that preferences and individual situations change and your employment specialist will work with you to continuously adapt and develop your vocational profile until you feel you have identified a suitable area of work.

 Absolutely.
-Your Employment Specialist will help you create or adapt a CV.
+Your employment specialist will help you create or adapt a CV.
 They will discuss your employment history, achievements, skills and interests to help you write an informative, professional and well-presented CV.
-Your Employment Specialist will also be able to help you with addressing gaps in employment on your CV.
+Your employment specialist will also be able to help you with addressing gaps in employment on your CV.

 It is very common to feel nervous about attending an interview.
-Your Employment Specialist can help you prepare by practising mock interviews, working on calming nerves, and ensuring you have everything ready for the day.
+Your employment specialist can help you prepare by practising mock interviews, working on calming nerves, and ensuring you have everything ready for the day.

 Yes.
-Anyone who has a willingness to work can access the IPS service, regardless of how much or little previous work experience they have had and how long they have been out of work .
+Anyone who has a willingness to work can access the service, regardless of how much or little previous work experience they have had and how long they have been out of work .

 It is very normal to feel nervous about disclosing your mental health to people you work with.
-Whether you tell your Employer about your health is entirely an individual choice.
-Your Employment Specialist will discuss with you the pros and cons of disclosing your mental health with your employer, the best time to have this discussion, and how you can start this conversation.
+Whether you tell your employer about your health is entirely an individual choice.
+Your employment specialist will discuss with you the pros and cons of disclosing your mental health with your employer, the best time to have this discussion, and how you can start this conversation.

 It is important to remember your rights under the Equality Act (2010), stating that employers must treat individuals equally.
 Employers should only use information about health to create reasonable adjustments for individuals in the workplace.

-No – a large part of the role of an Employment Specialist involves helping you sustain your employment, they will maintain regular contact with you once in work.
+No, a large part of the role of an employment specialist involves helping you sustain your employment, they will maintain regular contact with you once in work.

-Your Employment Specialist will work with you to create an ‘In Work Support Plan’ and will maintain regular contact with you once you have started work.
-Should you feel you are not coping your Employment Specialist can support you to discuss any concerns with your line manager and make any appropriate adjustments.
+Your employment specialist will work with you to create an in-work support plan and will maintain regular contact with you once you have started work.
+Should you feel you are not coping, your employment specialist can support you to discuss any concerns with your line manager and make any appropriate adjustments.

 Pentreath offers a range of different projects that promote good mental health through personal development, education and employment.

-If you would like to find out more about Cornwall’s IPS service please contact Pentreath on 01726 862727
+If you would like to find out more about the service, call Pentreath on 01726 862 727.